-Destiny McClymont and Katie Palmer, both recent EKU graduates from the sport management online program, found themselves making a switch in their educational journey that they hadn’t predicted was coming…the switch to online.
+Destiny McClymont and Katie Palmer, both recent EKU online sport management graduates, found themselves making a switch in their educational journey that they hadn’t predicted was coming…the switch to online.

 After both students attended classes on EKU’s campus, they found that the traditional classroom setting just wasn’t going to serve them in the way it did other students.

-“I love online classes and [sport management] has been amazing for me because of the professors,” she said.
+“I love online classes and [sport management] has been amazing for me because of the professors.”Destiny McClymont

 She went on to explain that the diversity of career options that the sport management degree provided was a huge selling point for her.
 As someone who has a passion for helping others, this degree allowed her to pursue that passion through the love of sport.
 “You can be an athletic director.
 You can work for a nonprofit organization.
 You can do a lot of different things,” she said.

-These are just some of the various career opportunities that can be pursued with a degree in sport management.
+These are just some of the various career opportunities that can be pursued by sport management graduates.
 Other jobs include being an event coordinator, working in athletic administration, becoming an advisor to student athletes, and so many others.